sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 testing framework.
 The owner(s) names should be obvious in the README of the repo and in the ``setup.py`` file.

-Tagging, versioning and change logs
+Tagging, versioning, and change logs
 -----------------------------------

 **All production software must run from tagged versions.** The only exception to this rule is when debugging new code during engineering or test runs.